 Parents are the first teacher of their child.
 We believe it is important for parents to become involved in all aspects of Head Start/Early Head Start.
 We encourage parents to join in as teachers and observers in the classroom, during home visits, and on field trips.
 A wealth of resources are available for parents.
-We encourage parents to let us know of any resources they may provide.
 Through their involvement in our program, we hope the parents will extend their efforts into the community and become more active citizens.